 What To Expect During Liposuction Portion of Fat Grafting

 Today’s liposuction is remarkably non-traumatic for the skin and underlying tissues.
-Dr. Holds uses a tiny cannula inserted through usually just a 3mm incision to take the fat, which is then purified for re-injection.
+Our team uses a tiny cannula inserted through usually just a 3mm incision to take the fat, which is then purified for re-injection.
 Because he uses the tumescent method, there isn’t any pain (just some soreness) and very minimal bruising afterwards.
-This liposuction only needs local anesthetic, partially because lidocaine is included in the solution Dr. Holds injects prior to inserting the cannula.
+This liposuction only needs local anesthetic, partially because lidocaine is included in the solution our team injects prior to inserting the cannula.
 Of course, the removal of unwanted fat from areas such as the abdomen or buttocks is a great secondary benefit to this procedure.

 After the fat is removed, recovery at the liposuction sites is quite easy.
 The recovery from the liposuction portion of fat Transfers doesn’t keep the patient off work for a week or so, that is due to the fat transfer and swelling at the injection sites.

-Thanks to Dr. Holds’ extensive knowledge of facial anatomy, you have many options for where you may want to have fat placed on your face.
+Thanks to our team’s extensive knowledge of facial anatomy, you have many options for where you may want to have fat placed on your face.
 These are the typical targeted locations: